 Rectangular, shallow-draft barges were constructed for this purpose.
 Tugs pulled them into place, where they were often submerged.
 Submerged barges were outfitted with lattice steel structures, allowing later barges to post in deeper waters.
 Often, pilings were used to prevent drift or movement due to waves and wind.
 By 1947 the first offshore tender assist drilling (TAD) unit was mobilized out of sight from land, around a 6-meter depth, in the Gulf of Mexico.
 It was equipped with the necessary drilling equipment set that typifies drilling rigs.

 All offshore platforms require the equipment necessary to process and safely handle the conditions of hydrocarbons produced from these reservoirs.
-Deep water platforms will contain quarters, recreation, and other facilities for the operators.
-At moderate depths it is typical to construct a variety of platforms to accommodate the crew or serve other necessities.
-It is possible for an offshore complex to have platforms for production, living, riser, satellite, wellhead, and flaring purposes.
+Deepwater platforms will contain quarters, recreation, and other facilities for the operators.
+At moderate depths, it is typical to construct a variety of platforms to accommodate the crew or serve other necessities.
+An offshore complex can have platforms for production, living, riser, satellite, wellhead, and flaring purposes.
 These platforms are connected by bridges, subsea cables, and infield pipelines.
 Depending on the platform’s location, it may be connected to an onshore processing unit.

 Custom designed for a wide variety of needs; onshore drilling rigs come in a variety of sizes.
-They may be portable, small, medium, or large sized.
+They may be portable, small, medium, or large-sized.
 Some drilling rigs are customized for mining or other industries.
-Classifications for onshore drilling rigs include the categories of height, drilling method, derrick position, pipe used, power used, and directional drilling.
-Perhaps counter intuitive, drilling rigs have an extensive history of use.
+Classifications for onshore drilling rigs include the categories of height, drilling method, derrick position, a pipe used, the power used, and directional drilling.
+Perhaps counter-intuitive, drilling rigs have an extensive history of use.